-There is a theme called the subtraction series, where we try to subtract "what seems most important" from "what is obvious" and see what is left.
+There is a theme called the subtraction series, which involves subtracting "what seems most important" from "what is obvious" and seeing what is left.

-It's like what happens when you remove the bean jam from anpan.
+It is like what happens when you take the red bean paste out of anpan.

-You are free to think about whether it will be just bread or air bean jam.
+You are free to think about whether it will be just bread or air anpan.

-I quote in the beginning from a book I found on what happens when you subtract year-over-year sales and quarterly targets from capitalism.
+I quote at the beginning from a book that considered what would happen if we subtracted year-over-year sales and quarterly targets from capitalization.

-Since I was a child, I have been saved by many creators.
+Since childhood, I have been saved by numerous creators.

 omission (of middle part of a text)

-However, when I jumped into society, I realized that people in all industries and professions called "creators" were tired.
+But when I jumped into the workforce, I realized that people in the "creative" professions in all industries were tired.

-The reason for this is that the economy is trying to eat up all the talent we have.
+The reason for this is that the economy is eating up the talent that we have.

 omission (of middle part of a text)

-But on the other hand, I think people are starting to realize this.
+But on the other hand, I think people are beginning to notice.

-One answer is that "capitalism" - "sales and profits" = "realizing the importance of minorities.
+One answer is "capitalism" - "sales and profits" = "realizing the importance of minorities."

-When sales and profits are left alone, they approximate the focus on the majority in terms of efficiency, and therefore tend to give less consideration to minorities.
+Sales and profits, if left alone, will approximate the focus on the majority in terms of efficiency, so there will tend to be less consideration for minorities.

-This may also be the reason why we dare to set up something like the SDGs.
+This may also be the reason why a setting like the SDGs is daringly necessary.

-There is no specific answer, but if you subtract "dreams" from "life," "your rights" from "society," or "the president" from "the company," you will notice things that you may have been blind to.
+There is no particular answer, but if you subtract "dreams" from "life," "your rights" from "society," and "president" from "company," you will notice things that you may or may not have seen.

-It's been ten years since we opened our office in Shakujii.
+It has already been 10 years since we opened our office in Shakujii.

-Recently, I've been asked a lot in interviews, "Why do you have an office in Shakujii?
-I'd like to explain why.
+Recently, I have been asked in interviews, "Why do you have an office in Shakujii?"
+I will try to write down the reason.

 There are so many that it is difficult to explain verbally.